otrv4/otrv4/otrv4.md

 This section describes how each participant will use the Double Ratchet algorithm to exchange [data messages](#data-message).
-The Double Ratchet is initialized with the shared secret established in the DAKE.
-Detailed validation and processing of each data message is described in the [sending an encrypted data messages](#rsending-an-encrypted-data-message) and [receiving encrypted data messages](#receiving-an-encrypted-data-message) section.
+The Double Ratchet is initialized with the shared secret established in the DAKE and the public keys immediately exchanged.
+Detailed validation and processing of each data message is described in the
+[sending an encrypted data messages](#rsending-an-encrypted-data-message) and [receiving encrypted data messages](#receiving-an-encrypted-data-message) section.